stevenMouret/web-accessibility-guidelines/_doc/accessibility/images.md

 Sometimes, images convey non-text information.
 This information, which can help to understand the content to which it relates, must be accessible for all.

 Providing an alternative is essential for users who do not perceive visual content.
-This is the case for blind or partially sighted people.
+This is the case for people who are blind or partially sighted.
 A screen reader will be able to access this alternative and will return it to the user.

 Similarly, for people who have difficulty understanding certain visual representations (iconography, paintings, multi-dimensional representations, graphics, etc.), an alternative can help to understand their meaning or extract important information.